BaijayantaRoy/baijayantaroy.github.io/_posts/2018-03-31-Reinforcement_Learning_Series_02.md

 published: true
 ---

-_**This is a part of series of Blogs on Reinforcement Learning (RL), you may want to go through post 1 before starting this blog.**_
+_**This is a part of series of Blogs on Reinforcement Learning (RL), you may want to go through first blog [Reinforcement Learning Series - 01](https://baijayantaroy.github.io/baijayantaroy.github.io/Reinforcement_Learning_Series_01/) before starting this blog.**_

-In the first part (link) of the blog I have covered basic terminology needed to understand RL.
+In the first blog of the series [Reinforcement Learning Series - 01](https://baijayantaroy.github.io/baijayantaroy.github.io/Reinforcement_Learning_Series_01/)  I have covered basic terminology needed to understand RL.
 In this blog I will cover RL problem description using Markov Decision Process (MDP), Bellman equation and solving MDP using Dynamic Programming.

-I briefly mentioned Exploitation and Exploration in first post.
+I briefly mentioned exploitation and exploration in first blog.
 This concept is inherently linked to human nature where we as human prefer known compared to unknown.
 For an example going to Restaurant, you can choose to go to your favourite restaurant since you already like the food there but unless and until you try another restaurant you won’t know if there exist a better restaurant.
 Exploitation is thus going or doing the same action which gives best value from a state (it is often called Greedy action), while Exploration is to try out new action which may give a better return in long run even though immediate reward may not be encouraging.

 **Markov Decision Processes:** Markov Decision Process (MDP) is a mathematical representation of a complex decision-making process.
 (MDP) formally describe an environment for Reinforcement Learning.
 Environment is fully observable and stationary (meaning rules do not change with time).
 Almost all RL problems can be formalized using MDP.
 MDP is defined by: